 While less expensive than all the constructed formats mentioned above, there is still the cost to participate, which is generally around $15 for a several hour tournament.
 That $15 pays for the cards you keep and provides prize support (i.e. in an 8 person tournament, perhaps first place wins 4 booster packs, second 3 packs, third 2 packs, and fourth 1 pack, while other players win nothing).
 Some people think of this as a bargain given all the cards you get.
 But if you never sell cards, you’ll end up spending $15 each draft.
 Do that 50 times per year and you may end up spending $750 for approximately 3,000 cards each year (2,100 plus more from prizes).
 I don’t want to discount the fun factor.
 But it’s still $750/year, as compared with fun you can get from other games for quite a bit less.

 You may be wondering at this point what all this has to do with your kid.
 Most 10-year-olds rarely, if ever, attend tournaments.
 They just have fun around the kitchen table playing Magic with a friend, or in some cases a family member.
 If they attend tournaments at all, it’s just the occasional draft.
-So why does it matter if some people go crazy spending thousands of dollars of year to stay competitive in tournaments or attend a lot of drafts?
+So why does it matter if some people go crazy spending thousands of dollars per year to stay competitive in tournaments or attend a lot of drafts?

 You need to know all this in order to make sense of the next few sections, which explain how kids usually get into Magic in the first place, how it often leads to high costs, and how to steer the game towards lower cost alternatives that are just as much fun.